-Infix can export images stored in a PDF into various popular image formats.
-However, when it comes to exporting an illustration made from line-drawings, Infix needs to be told which parts of the page form the illustration.
+When it comes to exporting graphics made from line-drawings, Infix needs to be told which parts of the page form the illustration.

 That is because there is no universal means of determining which parts of a page are an illustration and which parts are just normal page contents.
 For example, is the rectangle in the header on this page an illustration to be exported or just page furniture?